 A dental extraction is usually a quick and painless process.
 When a tooth requires an extraction we believe in taking the tooth out painlessly.

 It’s important for the dentist to remove the tooth carefully to preserve bone so it’s easier to have the implant placed at a future date.

 Not all wisdom teeth need to be extracted.
-By taking digital x-rays to check on the health of your wisdom teeth we can evaluate them for presence of tooth decay, infection, or other problems.
+We can monitor teeth, along with the rest of your dentition by taking digital x-rays to check on the health of your wisdom teeth.
+Your dentist can evaluate your wisdom teeth for the presence of tooth decay, infection, or other problems which may require intervention.

 Some people can keep their wisdom teeth their entire lives without any issues.
-They even use their wisdom teeth to help them chew food.
-However, when there are deep cavities present, tooth infection, or gum inflammation it may be best to have the wisdom teeth extracted.
+These people even use their wisdom teeth to help them chew food.
+However, when there are deep cavities present, tooth infection, or gum inflammation (pericoronitis) it may be best to have the wisdom teeth extracted.

 A tooth extraction will get you out of pain.
 Usually, a tooth extraction is a completely painless procedure.
 You’re completely numb, so there’s no pain during the procedure, only some pressure is felt.

 Contrary to popular belief dentists do not actually “pull teeth.”
 The tooth is gently nudged with pressure, the ligaments holding the tooth in place give up and the tooth comes out atraumatically.

 Our dentists are highly trained to gently extract teeth.
 Most tooth extractions are usually performed in just a few minutes or less.